BrutPitt/glChAoS.P/readme.md

 **WebGL via WebAssembly - EMSCRIPTEN**

 The CMake file is able to build also an [**EMSCRIPTEN**](https://kripken.github.io/emscripten-site/index.html) version, obviously you need to have installed EMSCRIPTEN SDK on your computer (~~1.38.20~~ ~~1.38.28~~ 1.38.40 or higher).
-Use `emsCMakeGen.cmd` or `emsCMakeGen.sh` from ./src directory, or look inside it, to pass appropriate defines/patameters to CMake command line.
+Use `emsCMakeGen.cmd` or `emsCMakeGen.sh` from ./src directory, or look inside it, to pass appropriate defines/parameters to CMake command line.
 `emsCMakeGen` need to know the location of EMSDK, and the "build-type" object to create.

-For exemple, run:
+For example, run:

 `emsCMakeGen.sh /opt/emsdk/emscripten/1.38.20 Debug|Release|RelWithDebInfo|MinSizeRel`